This alien-looking geyser on the edge of Black Rock Desert is actually human-made. But it wasn’t put there on purpose.

 This second geyser, now known as Fly Geyser, has grown as minerals from the water have been deposited on the desert surface.
 It has multiple cone-shaped openings that measure up to six feet tall, and sits on a tall mound.

 The third geyser, known as Will’s Geyser, discovered in 2006, is believed to be of natural origin.
 This volcanic shaped formation grows at a rate of six inches per year.

-Because there are multiple geyser spouts, this geyser has not created a cone as large as the first, but instead an ever-growing alien-looking mound.
-The geyser is covered with thermophilic algae, which flourishes in moist, hot environments, resulting in the multiple hues of green and red that add to its out-of-this-world appearance.
+Because there are multiple geyser spouts, this geyser has not created a cone as large as the first, but instead an ever-growing alien-looking mound that shoots water up to five feet in the air.
+The geyser is covered with mineral deposits and thermophilic algae, which flourishes in moist, hot environments.
+The combination has led to multiple hues of green and red that add to its out-of-this-world appearance.

 Know Before You Go